IRL2/ofxPresets/README.md

 group.add(x.set("x", 0, 100));
 ```

+The most standard way is using an ofParameterGroup, ([see alternatives](#how-to-load-the-parameters-to-the-manager))

-2. Create the presets manager and pass parameters to it
+2. Create the presets manager and add the parameter group to be managed

 ```cpp
     ofxPresets manager;
 ...
    manager.setup( myParams );
 ```

+It can load multiple groups [see how](#how-to-load-the-parameters-to-the-manager)]

 3. Add the manager to the update loop